“Knowledge is different from all other resources. It makes itself constantly obsolete.” – Peter Drucker

 • The Drucker Edge: Building on Peter Drucker’s management principles and his legacy of innovation, the EPhD is tailored for visionary leaders seeking to make a lasting impact by shaping contemporary business management practices.

-• Flexible and Customized The newly reimagined EPhD is an online/hybrid program tailored for experienced executives working full time, offering a customizable curriculum designed for completion within 3 years.
+• Designed for Executives: The newly reimagined EPhD is a hybrid program tailored for experienced executives working full time with completion within 3 years.

 • Real-World Impact: The EPhD, in contrast to traditional PhD programs focused on the advancement of theory, seeks to advance the practice of management.
 World-class faculty with extensive academic and practical expertise guide top executives to address important practical issues with rigorous research.